Skip navigation

 What is an FNP degree?

-An FNP degree will prepare you to provide families with medical services.
+An FNP degree can prepare you to provide families with medical services.
 Through the program, you’ll learn about various age groups, development, and how to strategize health plans for the whole family.

 APRN vs ARNP